Gaurishh/coursera-scraper/ReadMe.md

 ## Project Overview

 This project is an automated lead generation system designed to discover, analyze, and extract contact information from institutions (companies and schools) for Coursera course recommendations.
-The pipeline uses Google Places API for institution discovery, web crawling for content extraction, and Google's Gemini 2.5 Pro AI for intelligent analysis and classification.
+The pipeline uses Google Places API for institution discovery, web crawling for content extraction, and Google's Gemini 2.5 Flash AI for intelligent analysis and classification.

 The system is specifically optimized for finding leads for **Programming** and **Sales** courses, targeting institutions in Bangalore and Delhi.
 It processes institutions through a 6-stage pipeline that transforms raw institution data into actionable contact information for sales teams.